You want smart political talk without the meltdowns?

 You know, what is the problem here?

-The problem is he's not doing anything that can be benefit the people of this country, and Senator Warnott is going right along with it.
+The problem is he's not doing anything that can benefit the people of this country.

 It's like he doesn't even have a voice for himself.

-You know, he's supposed to represent Georgia, and he's not representing Georgia, he's representing some other state.
+You know, he's supposed to represent Georgia, and he's not representing Georgia.

 I was very angry.

-You and I have been friends a long time, Herschel, and I think the world of you uh and your entire family.
+You and I have been friends a long time, Herschel, and I think the world of you and your entire family.

-And I watched this attack against you on MSTNC is a part of me that that doesn't want to give it any life, but there's another part of me that that I that understands that people need to hear how horrific the attacks are against especially African Americans that are conservative.
+But there's another part of me that understands that people need to hear how horrific the attacks are against, especially African Americans that are conservative.

 Your thoughts.

-Yeah, there are lots of things that he did to hurt the African American community, and I'm sure that he did I'm sure some of the things he did helped a couple of the brothers here and there.
+I'm sure some of the things he did helped a couple of VO brothers here and there.

-Look, I make a hard distinction between black conservatives, of which there are many, one of whom just was elected mayor of New York City, in fact, and these tokens who are out here right now shucking and jiving for their white handlers.
+Look, I make a hard distinction between black conservatives, of which there are many, one of whom just was elected mayor of New York City, in fact, and these tokens who are out here right now sucking and jiving for their white handlers.

-And the way that you can know the difference between a token and a person who just happens to have conservative views, is that the black conservative has an argument for why their policies will help the black community.
+And the way that you can know the difference between a token and a person who just happens to have conservative views is that the black conservative has an argument for why their policies will help the black community.

 So I'm sure Rufus and I could go back and forth about where the capital gains tax should be.